Passwordless connection

 Obtain a Kerberos ticket

-and type in the password associated to the account username.
+and type in the password associated to your account.

 Important